bartvanhoey/AbpIoStepByStep/StepByStep/BookStoreAngularEFcore/Step3/Step3.md

 }
 ```

-Open `BookStoreDbContextModelCreatingExtensions.cs` in `Bvh.BookStore.EntityFrameworkCore` project and add following code to the end of the ConfigureBookStore method to configure the Book entity
+Open `BookStoreDbContextModelCreatingExtensions.cs` in `Abp.BookStore.EntityFrameworkCore` project and add following code to the end of the ConfigureBookStore method to configure the Book entity

 ```csharp
 builder.Entity<Book>(b =>